 To make an idea of how much money are we talking about, let’s have a look at the annual budget for project management software that these businesses have.

 These findings might imply that while consumers don’t tend to see a distinct brand-based value, they do see value in software products’ distinct feature offerings – regardless of brand.
 It is also an opportunity for vendors who sell to small/medium businesses, to create products with different levels of features that are built for different users and different company sizes.
-Meanwhile project management software buyers can have products that scale alongside the needs of their business.
+Meanwhile, project management software buyers can have products that scale alongside the needs of their business.

 This led to the last question where respondents were asked how likely are they to switch their project management software in the next year.

-Not only are project managers willing to spend more for project management tools that meets their needs, but they are also open to switching software within the next year (67% are “somewhat likely” to do so).
+Not only are project managers willing to spend more for project management tools that meet their needs, but they are also open to switching software within the next year (67% are “somewhat likely” to do so).
 This might be a reflection of how rapidly today’s business needs are changing (and maybe how slowly project management software vendors adapt).

-For more details about this study, methodology and demographics, please take a look at the full report.
+For more details about this study, methodology, and demographics, please take a look at the full report.